Theory of the Elementary Particles: Neutrinos in the electron

 We propose in the following, as in [66], that the non-electromagnetic mass which seems to be necessary in order to explain the electron consists of neutrinos.
-This is actually a necessary consequence of our model of the mass of the $\pi^\pm$\,mesons and of the decay sequence of $\pi^\pm$.
-And we propose that the non-electromagnetic force required to hold the electric charge and the neutrinos in the electron together is the weak nuclear force which, as we have suggested, holds together the masses of the mesons and baryons and also the mass of the muons.
-Since the range of the weak nuclear force is on the order of $10^{-16}$\,cm the neutrinos must be arranged in a lattice with the weak force extending from each lattice point only to the nearest neighbors.
-The O($10^{-13}$)\,cm size of the neutrino lattice in the electron does not at all contradict the results of the scattering experiments, just as the explanation of the mass of the muons with our model does not contradict the apparent point particle characteristics of the muon, because neutrinos are in a very good approximation non-interacting and therefore are not noticed in scattering experiments with electrons.
+If it is true that the electron cannot be explained with Maxwell's equations, what else could be in the electron but something neutral\,?
+What neutral thing with a mass smaller than the electron do we know but the neutrinos\,?
+Neutrinos in the electron are actually a necessary consequence of our model of the mass of the $\pi^\pm$\,mesons and of the decay sequence of $\pi^\pm$.
+And we propose that the non-electromagnetic force required to hold the charge and the neutrinos in the electron together is the weak nuclear force which, as we have suggested, holds together the masses of the mesons and baryons and the mass of the muons as well.
+Since the range of the weak nuclear force is on the order of $10^{-16}$\,cm the neutrinos in the electron must be arranged in a lattice, with the weak force extending from each lattice point only to the nearest neighbors.
+An O($10^{-13}$)\,cm size of the neutrino lattice in the electron does not at all contradict the result of the scattering experiments that the radius of the electron should be O(10$^{-16}$)\,cm, just as the explanation of the mass of the muons with our model does not contradict the apparent point particle characteristics of the muon.
+Neutrinos are in a very good approximation non-interacting, and therefore are not noticed in scattering experiments with electrons.